-Applicants interested in the Ed S Teacher Leadership in Schools program are required to confer with an admissions representative to discuss all program requirements.
+Applicants interested in the Ed.S.
+Teacher Leadership in Schools program are required to confer with an admissions representative to discuss all program requirements.
 It is expected that all applicants will present a strong level of interest for teacher leadership in their school and demonstrate high capability for program success by satisfying admission requirements that include the following:

-- complete an online South College application; - provide two (2) official transcripts from each regionally accredited institution of higher education attended for earned bachelor's and master's degrees; - provide a letter of intent that explains how the program will help achieve personal professional growth; - provide two letters of recommendation from employers and/or professors who know your professional work ethic: - GPA of 3.00 for an earned master's degree; and - a GRE or MAT score.
+- completed online South College application; - official transcripts from each regionally accredited institution of higher education attended for earned bachelor's and master's degrees; - evidence of active teaching license(s); - letter of intent that identifies and explains how the program will help achieve personal and professional growth; - two completed recommendation forms from employers and/or professors who know professional work ethic; - evidence of a minimum overall GPA of 3.00 for master's degree; - Praxis scores in Praxis II Principles of Learning and Teaching (157) or Praxis II Subject Assessment Test in the area of license (score will depend on subject area).
+If these scores are unavailable or over 10 years old, a GRE (minimum 142 verbal, 139 quantitative) or MAT (385) must be completed before the completion of 9 credit hours.

 Applicants interested in the Educational Specialist Teacher Leadership in Schools program should be aware that all courses in the curriculum are required and must be completed at South College.
-The Ed.
-S. program does not grant transfer credits, experiential learning, or advanced placement from another institution's program.
+The Ed.S. program does not grant transfer credits, experiential learning, or advanced placement from another institution's program.